Skip to main content

 Can I use the calculator for multiple children?

 Yes, you can use the calculator multiple times by inputting the eye colors of different family members to predict eye color for different children.
+Use the Reset button to clear the form before each new calculation.

 Is the Eye Color Calculator accurate?